Trending Topics

 Too much information, not enough detail

 Imagine yourself working in the environment.
-Now add in the realization that this tier housed special management high-risk residents, and the only thing between you and a drop to the concrete floor, if you are lucky enough to miss the metal picnic tables on the way down, is a railing that rose to just above hip level.
-As you make your rounds every 30 minutes, you have to check on the safety and welfare of 108 residents in 54 different cells, on three different tiers, each with special needs, separations, gang ties, etc.
+Now add in the realization that this tier housed special management high-risk inmates, and the only thing between you and a drop to the concrete floor, if you are lucky enough to miss the metal picnic tables on the way down, is a railing that rose to just above hip level.
+As you make your rounds every 30 minutes, you have to check on the safety and welfare of 108 inmates in 54 different cells, on three different tiers, each with special needs, separations, gang ties, etc.

 Upon completing those rounds, you return to your trusty logbook and make a notation about every interaction you had and the observation you made that may be relevant to the next shift, complaint or investigation down the road.
 With your pen in hand and, being fully aware of the importance of your documentation, you write “round complete all ok” neatly in a logbook, followed by “one to medical.”